enriicola/Linked-adm-In/README.md

         REQUIRES: Links a job to the skills it demands.
         OFFERS: Links a job to the benefits it provides.
         OPERATES_IN: Links a company to the industries it operates in.
-        USES: Links a company to the skills it specializes in.

 Workload: Relevant and Frequent Operations